 Guilty - Means you admit that you committed the criminal offense charged.

-No Contest - Means you do not contest the State’s charge against you.
+No Contest - Means you do not contest or dispute the State’s charge against you.

 If you plea no contest or guilty, you will be found guilty and should be prepared to pay the fine.
 A plea of no contest or guilty waives all rights.